 Diabetes develops if you do not make enough insulin, or if the insulin that you do make does not work properly on the body's cells.

 The symptoms when you first develop diabetes may include:

 - Being very thirsty a lot of the time.

 - Passing a lot of urine.
-(The reason you make a lot of urine and become thirsty is because glucose leaks into your urine, which pulls out extra water through the kidneys.)
+(The reason you make a lot of urine and become thirsty is because blood sugar (glucose) leaks into your urine, which pulls out extra water through the kidneys.)

 - Tiredness, weight loss and feeling generally unwell.